mjbuckley/central-ohio-trails/trails/heritage-rail-trail/index.md

 {% include body-image.html src="/assets/heritage-trail3-700.jpg" alt="A gate at the end of the Heritage Rail Trail." caption="The Heritage Rail Trail ends here, but hours of great road cycling await on the other side." %}

+It is worth noting that there is an additional 5 miles of trail that is accessible from the Hertiage Trail.
+Different sources and signs give this trail different names, including Hellbranch, Vaniard, and Mudsock.
+I don't have a stand alone page for this trail because although it is fully rideable, it still feels a bit incomplete.
+There are few trail markings, and it can be very difficult to follow as the trail frequently intersects with other neighborhood and park trails, paths, and sidewalks.
+I had to stop numerous times to find my way.
+That said, if you don't mind needing to make an effort to navigate, the trail itself has some nice sections and is worth trying.
+It is mostly paved, but about 1.5 miles near the end is packed dirt and crushed stone.
+This is the most scenic section of the trail.
+To find the trail, look for the Vaniard Trail sign at mile marker number 1 on the Heritage Trail.

 ---

 ### Additional Information